beezwax/bzBond/packages/bzBond-web-template/README.md

 ### Authoring

-Web projects created with this template function in the same way as any other npm project: you can freely install packages with `npm install`
+Web projects created with this template function are regular npm projects and can be authored as such.
+By default the template:
+- Includes bzBond-js as a dependency in `package.json`
+- Includes a default entry point file: [index.js](src/js/index.js) which imports bzBond-js and references syles in [app.scss](src/scss/app.scss).
+Note that scss files can include plain css, or be entirely plain css.

 ### Live development